Types of Foods

 Technical Feasibility

-Texture defines a product as much as flavor.
+• Texture Sensory Tools: Texture defines a product as much as flavour.
 Tools like rheology curves or bite-force tests help quantify what the tongue already knows.

 Shelf-Life & Packaging Studies